jackywangg/RecipeConnect/README.md

 # Recipe Connect Project

 ## Proposal
 Recipe Connect is an application that primarily stores recipes, which includes its ingredients and instructions.
-However, a feature within this application focuses on ingredients - being able to check which ingredients can be used in more than one recipe (hence, *connect* one recipe with another ingredient-wise).
-This can help narrow down "essential" ingredients to encourage cost-effective grocery shopping.
+However, a feature within this application is to call a random recipe within your collection of recipes to reduce time spent on choosing what to cook.

 The focus group for this project are **students** or **homecooks** - those who primarily cook at home as opposed to eating outside or purchasing takeout.
-As a student who enjoys cooking and aims to minimize spending, I am interested in developing a project that can store and track recipes, making it easier to plan meals and reduce waste.
-For example, it would help to make wary of purchasing ingredients that are only used in a few dishes; in my case, black bean paste, which I bought months ago and rarely use except for black bean noodles.
-Furthermore, this is useful for those living away from family as it reduces the number of items to bring or waste when moving.
+As a student who enjoys cooking but tries to minimize cooking time, I am interested in developing a project that can store and track recipes, making it easier to plan or choose meals.

 ## User Stories:
 - As a user, I want to be able to add an ingredient into a recipe.
 - As a user, I want to be able to view the list of ingredients in a recipe.
 - As a user, I want to be able to view the number of ingredients in each recipe and the number of recipes in my collection.
-- As a user, I want to ensure that I am notified or wary of ingredients that can be used in more than one recipe (i.e., a mark or star beside the ingredient).
+- As a user, I want to be able to view the instructions pertaining to a recipe.
-- As a user, I want to be able to see a list of recipes that can be made given the ingredients I currently have.
+- As a user, I want to be able to remove a recipe form my list of recipes
-- As a user, I want to select a set of ingredients and click a button that brings up a random recipe that uses such ingredients, if such recipe exists.
+- As a user, I want to grab a random recipe among the recipes I've created.
-- As a user, I want to be able to select a recipe (or ingredient) name and view its contents.
-For recipes, this includes its ingredients and steps.
-For ingredients, this can include price at time purchased and location it was purchased.